balfieri/cordic/README.md

 <p>
 Here are some examples of floating-point numbers.
-1.3.8 means 1 sign bit, 3 exponent bits (int_w), and 8 fraction bits (frac_w).
+1.3.8 means 1 sign bit, 3 exponent bits (exp_w), and 8 fraction bits (frac_w).
+Guard bits are not shown.
 </p>
 <pre>
 Format         value            binary (spaces added for readability)